 The Commission’s MAP is part of a larger national initiative supported by NCSC and SJI to help state courts meet their obligation of providing interpreters and other language assistance services.
 The Judicial Council of the State of Georgia endorsed the MAP unanimously as a model guide for all Georgia courts.
 The MAP has been distributed statewide and published on the Commission’s website.
-“Georgia courts have been and continue to be committed to improving access, promoting equity, and preserving justice,” said Jana J. Edmondson-Cooper, an attorney and member of the Commission who initiated and led the development of the MAP on behalf of the Commission.
-“The MAP has been made available to our courts at a critical time, as Georgia courts – like their counterparts across the nation –work diligently to continue serving Georgians in the midst of a global pandemic,” said Edmondson-Cooper.
+“Georgia courts have been and continue to be committed to improving access, promoting equity, and preserving justice,” said Jana J. Edmondson-Cooper, an attorney and member of the Commission, who initiated and led the development of the MAP.
+“The MAP has been made available to our courts at a critical time, as Georgia courts – like their counterparts across the nation –, work diligently to continue serving Georgians during a global pandemic,” said Edmondson-Cooper.

 The Georgia Commission on Interpreters is the policy-making body appointed by the Georgia Supreme Court to oversee the development of a statewide plan for the use of interpreters in Georgia courts during the presentation of civil or criminal matters.
 The Commission is composed of judges, lawyers, non-lawyers, legislators, court administrators, and interpreters.